DraconDev/tiles/plan.md

 i wonder if we can style a bit and make the left sidebar look a little lighter

-new file option wiht right click
+new file option with right click on empty space in files view